brainhack-school2020/Alex-A14_Brainhack2020/README.md

 ### Progress overview

-The project is dependent on the available data.
-Next steps are to do some preliminary analysis of the data and confirm that the behavioural measures are available.
+Currently the project includes a pipeline processing the demographic data and ensureing it's properly matched to the fmri files.
+There are also some visualiations of average brain activity for patients and controls.

 ### Tools I'll learn during this project